dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Follow [Hiding Verbose](verbose.md) for correct setup, set `UIScale` to `02` for HiDPI
 * Users also have noticed that setting `ConsoleMode` to Max will sometimes fail, leaving it empty can help

+## Apps crashing on AMD

+~~Easy fix, buy Intel~~

+So with AMD, whenever Apple calls CPU specific functions the app withh either not work or outright crash.
+Here are some apps and their "fixes":

+* Adobe Products don't always work and there is no fix for lightroom at the moment
+   * some fixes can be found here: [Adobe Fixes](https://adobe.amd-osx.com/)
+   * Do note these fixes just disable functionality, they're not real fixes
+* Virtual Machine running off of AppleHV's framework will not work(ie: Parallels 15, Vmware)
+   * VirtualBox works fine as its Java based
+* Docker broken
+   * Docker toolbox is the only solution as its Java based, many feautures are unavailble with this
+* Xcode AppleWatch simulator is broken in Catalina
+   * Mojave works fine
+* Blender 2.8.0+ won't work
+   * 2.7.9 is last good version